PaulPopat/unbound/docs/structs.md

 # Structs

-Structs are the only way to declare data types in Unbound.
+Structs are the only way to declare data types in Cinderblock.
 They are declared as so:

 ```
 struct User {
   username: [char];
   password: [char];
   logged_in: bool;
+  active?: bool;
 }
 ```